kylehalleman/digletts-cave/README.md

 ## To run

-1. Open index.html in a web browser.
+1. Open index.html in a web browser or [play it on Github page](https://kylehalleman.github.io/digletts-cave/)

 ## Credits